AdnanJoraid/LogisticsFullStack/README.md

 # LogisticsAPI-ShopifyBackend-2022
 Hey!
-My name is Adnan Joraid and this is my try for Shopify backend developer intern (summer 2022) challenge.
-This readme will contain a detailed information on the installations required and an overview of teachnologies used, which type of feature I chose to implement, and finally a demo of the working application.
+My name is Adnan Joraid, and this is my submission for the Shopify backend developer intern (summer 2022) challenge.
+This readme will contain detailed information on the installations required and an overview of technologies used, which type of feature I chose to implement, and finally, a demo of the working application.
 - [LogisticsAPI-ShopifyBackend-2022](#logisticsapi-shopifybackend-2022)
 - [Technologies](#technologies)
 - [Installation and Running](#installation-and-running)